sfX-android/android_buildtools/README.md

 ### universalbuilder.sh

 made some decades ago to build for several devices which all have their own shit.
 Parts of it can be found in [extendrom](https://github.com/sfX-android/android_vendor_extendrom) now.

+### blobutil/

+superseeded by blobs.sh (see above). it was a way to find dependencies of blobs.